-There are plenty of traditions associated with Memorial Day: barbecues, the return of white pants, massive sales, and,
+There are plenty of traditions associated with Memorial Day: barbecues, the return of white pants,

 "The Hangover Part III" opened Thursday.